jarizleifr/ManulECS/README.md

 ### Limitations, known issues

-Entities are limited by unsigned 3-byte value, meaning the maximum number of entities is 16777215.
+Entity ids are limited by an unsigned 3-byte value, meaning the maximum number of entities is 16777215.

-For components and tags, there's currently a 256 limit per World, but you can have up to 512 components in total, if you use different sets of components in different worlds.
-These are arbitrary constants, ManulECS works fine with any values, but increasing these will come with a performance cost.
+Maximum component/tag limit is controlled by the `MAX_SIZE` constant in `ManulECS\Key.cs`.
+With the default value of 4, we can have up to 128 (4*32) components or tags.
+ManulECS works fine with any values, but larger values will come with a performance cost.

 ## Overview

 ### World

-The ManulECS entity registry is called a `World`.
-It is self-contained, and we can have multiple worlds with different sets of components.
+The ManulECS entity registry is called a `World` and we can have multiple worlds, should we want to.

 ```csharp
 var world = new World(); // Create a new entity registry.